TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

    :class:`PropertyMock` provides :meth:`__get__` and :meth:`__set__` methods
    so you can specify a return value when it is fetched.

-   Fetching a :class:`PropertyMock` instance from an object calls the mock, with no args.
+   Fetching a :class:`PropertyMock` instance kutoka an object calls the mock, with no args.
 Setting it calls the mock with the value being set. ::

-        >>> class Foo:
+        >>> kundi Foo:
         ...     @property
         ...     def foo(self):
         ...         return 'something'